NeCTAR-RC/nectar-training/package02/sections/tools.markdown

 NeCTAR [eResearch Tools](http://www.nectar.org.au/eresearch-tools) are tools specifically developed for research.
 Some of them are provided on github servers which are hosted on the NeCTAR infrastructure, others are web-based.
 Many tools have integrated data sharing.

-{% col 255,0,0 %}
-TODO: Show slides that each eReserach tools group creates to present their tools, instead of the following examples
-{% endcol %}

 ### Examples

 * [Drishti and Voluminous](http://anusf.anu.edu.au/Vizlab/drishti/) are scientific **visualisation and analysis** tools. *Drishti* is a component of the NeCTAR Characterisation Virtual Laboratory and *Voluminous* is a web-based application.